mcgill-ecsess/codejam2020/content/homepage/about.md

 buttonLink: 'about'
 ---

-We are currently seeking sponsors to partner with! 🚀
+We're seeking sponsors to partner with! 🚀